eifinger/appdaemon-scripts/README.md

 ### standardSetter
 Set back some HA entities back to their standard values.
-Configurable in the HA frontend
+Configurable in the HA frontend.
+Currently used to set back the next the [nextAppointmentLeaveNotifier](#nextAppointmentLeaveNotifier) to my configured default value.

 ### turnFanOnWhenHot
 Turns the Fan on when the temperature is above a configurable threshold and someone is in the room ([find3](https://github.com/schollz/find3))